STAR: SocioTechnical Approach to Red Teaming Language Models: STAR: SocioTechnical Approach to Red teaming

 \subsection{Improving Steerability}

-STAR addresses the steerability challenge by providing procedurally generated instructions to ensure comprehensive and even coverage of a targeted risk area.
-STAR's instructions contain multiple parameters that delineate the targeted risk area (see detailed instructions in Appendix \ref{appendix_instructions}).
+To ensure comprehensive and even coverage (\autoref{background_steerability}), STAR divides the the targeted risk area based on multiple parameters (see \autoref{fig:params} and \autoref{methods}).
+For every red teaming attempt, instructions are procedurally generated based on a general templates, filled in with different combinations of parameter values (see example of the resulting instructions in \autoref{appendix_instructions}).

 This content-agnostic approach is adaptable to any target area.
-As a proof of concept, we focus on red teaming for ethical and social harms, as codified in different `rules' in a proprietary content safety policy, see \ref{appendix_content_policy}.
-To demonstrate that STAR enables steerability also in complex manifolds, we particularly explore two `rules' - on hate speech and discriminatory stereotypes - with up to two additional instruction parameters that specify demographic groups to target.
-Our instructions encompass multiple parameters (see Figure ~\ref{fig:1} and Methods) to ensure that red teamers systematically explore the risk space, reducing redundancies and uncovering potential vulnerabilities that might otherwise be overlooked.
-These parameters are additive, meaning that specifying one (e.g., a rule) doesn't limit our ability to measure harm across other parameters (e.g., different use cases).
+As a proof of concept, we focus on red teaming for ethical and social harms, as codified by `rules' in a proprietary content safety policy (see \autoref{appendix_content_policy}).

+To demonstrate that STAR enables steerability also in complex manifolds, we particularly explore two `rules' -- hate speech and discriminatory stereotypes -- with up to two additional instruction parameters that specify demographic groups to target.

+All these parameters are additive, meaning that specifying one (e.g., a rule) doesn't limit our ability to measure harm across other parameters (e.g., different use cases).
 As such, additional parameters can be added -- constrained only by the cognitive load they impose on human raters.
 We stress test this approach by aiming for coverage across labels of different levels of specificity: attackers may be asked to attack demographic groups based on single labels (race, gender), or combinatory labels (race$\times$gender).